trevorbaca/mraz/mraz/etc/figures.md

     legato.
 At slower tempi the effect re-colors one-note events.
 Process need not carry the affect of interpolation: discrete changes in durations of end-part rests will cause correspondingly discreet changes in legato.
-    Written-out legato transforms. || Second version scales legato-controlled line with accelerandi or ritardandi. || Third version repartitions material discontiguously throughout the piece. || Fourth version groups rest-delimited notes together under phrase marks.
+    Written-out legato transforms.
+Second version scales legato-controlled line with accelerandi or ritardandi.
+Third version repartitions material discontiguously throughout the piece.
+Fourth version groups rest-delimited notes together under phrase marks.

-4.  there's a type "span modulation" available within these legato-controlled lines. observe first that each span comprises a "sounding" part and an (optional) silent part; then it is clear that these legato-controlled lines are just those lines in which the ratio between the sounding and silent parts vary between spans. then a technique available is suddenly to shrink the duration of each span down to that of only the sounding part of the current span. so the name of the technique is something like '(subito) span adjustment'. and duration of either the sounding part or silent part of the current span can be acquired as the duration of the spans that follow after. an important consequnce of this type of span adjustment is the immediate installation of legato from note to note immediately after.
+4. Subito span modulation.
+Written-out legato control defines two-part spans comprising sounding and silent parts.
+Remove silent parts all at once to effect a subito change to legato.

-5.  there's another type of line available as a result of the independent control of the sounding and silent parts of each span: successions of notes in which the sounding part of each span is kept constant while span duration is made to vary. tuplet monads make the notation of all cases possible.
+5. Variable span / constant sound: successions of notes in which the sounding part of each span is kept constant while span duration varies. possible.

-6.  an antecedent / consequent variation pattern may be derived from the independent control of sounding and silent span parts described here. and that is the statement of a phrase two times such that attack times repeat exactly but that the sounding durations of the first phrase are considerably shorter than those of the second phrase, or vice versa. attack point constancy with sounding part variation.
+6. Attackpoint preservation with variable sounding part: repeat a series of of span durations two or three times and vary the sounding durations on each repetition.
+Preserves attackpoints and varies durationcolor.

-7.  first voice in running figuration over the course of approximately a wide octave centered in, for example, the fourth octave. second voice introduced as interrmittent conccurrent attacks also in the fourth octave though always below the note currently sounding in the upper voice strictly to avoid voice crossing. color variation follows from written duration variation of the notes in the lower voice. upper voice is a stream and lower voice is a rest-interpolated line. || second version develops internally the durations of the notes of the lower voice. from coequal in duration to the notes of the upper voice to three or four times the duration of the notes in the upper voice and back again. || third version develops internally the written durations of the notes of the upper voice while keeping constant the span durations of the notes of the upper voice.
+7. First voice in running figuration over the course of approximately a wide octave centered in, for example, the fourth octave.
+Second voice introduced as interrmittent conccurrent attacks also in the fourth octave though always below the note currently sounding in the upper voice to avoid voice crossing.
+Durationcolor variation follows from written duration variation of the notes in the lower voice. upper voice is a stream and lower voice is a rest-interpolated line.
+Second version develops lower note durations from fast to slow to fast again.
-    (denote by 'span duration' the duration of a note added to the durations of the any rests that follow the note.)

 8.  there's a certain type of contour application that's interesting. a sinus-type contour given by [..., 0, 1, 0, -1, 0, 1, 0, -1, 0, ...]. has a